exasol/public-knowledgebase/Connect-with-Exasol/connection-from-oracle-data-integrator-odi-fails-with-connection-properties-does-not-support-argument.md

 means that it adds parameter `ENC_KEY`, unsupported by Exasol JDBC driver, to the JDBC connection properties.

-The easiest way to address it is to instruct Exasol JDBC driver to ignore some provided unknown connection properties.
+The easiest way to address this is to instruct Exasol JDBC driver to ignore some provided unknown connection properties.
 It can be done by using JDBC driver's parameter `ignoreparams` (see [JDBC Driver](https://docs.exasol.com/db/latest/connect_exasol/drivers/jdbc.htm)):

 | Property | Value type | Description |
 | - | - | - |